 Net zero emissions

-Our Executive Committee has approved the goal of reaching net-zero emissions by 2040 as well as to neutralise the emissions of our main operations in 2025.
-To achieve this, we are committed to reducing emissions in line with the 1.5ºC scenario and neutralising the unabated emissions through the purchase of CO₂ absorption carbon credits, preferably through nature-based solutions.
+Our Executive Committee approved the global goal of achieving net zero emissions by 2040 across the value chain.
+To achieve this, we are committed to reducing emissions by 90% and neutralising residual emissions through the purchase of carbon removal credits, preferably through nature-based solutions.

 Without digitalisation there is no green transition